-NOTE: Most Social Security Administration (SSA) offices are currently closed for in-person services due to COVID-19.
+NOTE: Many Social Security Administration (SSA) offices were recently closed for in-person services due to COVID-19, with limited resumption of services.
 If you are currently working or will be working soon and are in need of a Social Security Number, please contact the nearest SSA to understand local operations.
 Based on this information, you may want to communicate with your employer about local SSA operations given COVID-19, and what instructions your employer may have moving forward.
 For more on SSA COVID-19 closures: www.ssa.gov/coronavirus/

 - What is a Social Security Number?